12 Sustainable & Indigenous Brands to Support this Year... and Always!

 At Good Earth Gifting, we acknowledge that we are living and operating on the traditional territory of the Mississauga’s of Scugog Island First Nations, the Anishnaabe, the Chippewa, the Haudenosaunee and the Wendat Peoples.
 While we cannot undo history, we must recognize it and use it as a source of strength to stand by the Indigenous communities of Canada.
 By supporting Indigenous brands that are also sustainable, we are able to actively show our support to their communities, values and presence, while protecting the lands they have been built on.

-Read on for our list of 12 Indigenous and sustainable Canadian brands - divided into the following categories for your reading pleasure:
+Here is our list of 12 more Indigenous and sustainable Canadian brands - divided into the following categories for your reading pleasure:

 Personal Care